oracle-livelabs/database-maa/zdm-physical-online-with-backup/zdm-host-provision/zdm-host-provision.md

    **ssh -i <key_file_name> opc@zdm-source-db**

-   if the connectivity is sucessful then you will be able to login to Source DB system as shown below.
+   You will be logged in to the Source DB system if the connectivity is successful as shown below.

    ![Image showing successful ssh connectivity from zdm to source](./images/ssh-source-login.png)